-BJE March of the Living is an annual two-week experiential education program for high school students where they travel to Poland and Israel (this year Israel only) to learn about their Jewish past, present and future.
+BJE March of the Living is an annual two-week experiential education program for high school students where they travel to Poland and Israel to learn about their Jewish past, present and future.
 The guiding philosophy of the program is to fully immerse participants in meaningful experiences that will prepare them for and propel them into adulthood ready to: remember, educate and act.
 The two-week experience is built around the group commemorating Yom Hashoah usually in Poland (Holocaust Remembrance Day) and celebrating Yom Ha’Atzmaut (Israel’s Independence Day) in Israel.
-Due to the crisis in Ukraine the trip has pivoted to Israel only.

 The Los Angeles delegation is extremely fortunate to be joined on the trip by a Holocaust survivor and also by family members of survivors no longer with us who will tell their stories.
 They share personal experiences about their lives and create lasting relationships with the teens throughout their journey.

 We at BJE March of the Living shape program goals and objectives around the following mantra: "Remember.
 Educate.
 Act."
 We look forward to having a meaningful trip!